 1. Benchmarking

 To determine where your lubrication program should go, you must first figure out where it is now.
-You'll need to conduct an in-depth benchmarking approach that compares your present program to industry best practices in key lubricating areas.
-It's like the blind leading the blind if you don't have a metric to compare your program to.
+Conduct an in-depth benchmarking approach that compares your present program to industry best practices in key lubrication areas.
+It’s like the blind leading the blind if you don’t have a metric to compare your program to.

-All effective programs begin with a clear understanding of how much effort is required to achieve world-class status and what must be done to get there.
-It's not like turning on a light switch when it comes to changing lubrication programs.
-To make it happen, you'll need to have a clear vision, dedication, champions, time, and financial resources.
+All effective programs start by clearly assessing the effort needed to achieve world-class status and identifying the steps required to get there.
+Changing lubrication programs isn’t like flipping a switch.
+To make it happen, you need a clear vision, dedicated champions, time, and financial resources.

 2. Design and Engineering

-Examine each lubrication point throughout the design and engineering stage to decide what steps should be taken.
-Equipment upgrades and routine inspections, as well as one-time inspections, are examples of these actions.
-They are usually determined by the type of equipment, criticality levels, reliability requirement, financial benefit, safety implications, and other considerations that can affect your organization's bottom line.
+Examine each lubrication point during the design and engineering stage to decide which actions to take.
+Examples include equipment upgrades, routine inspections, and one-time inspections.
+The type of equipment, criticality levels, reliability requirements, financial benefits, safety implications, and other factors guide these decisions and directly influence your organization’s bottom line.

-You should design clear, simple, and specific procedures for each lubrication point based on these characteristics.
-These processes will be utilized to alter equipment for contamination control, establish oil analysis standards, and instruct lubrication technicians on suitable lubrication techniques.
+Design clear, simple, and specific procedures for each lubrication point based on these characteristics.
+Apply these processes to modify equipment for contamination control, set oil analysis standards, and train lubrication technicians in proper lubrication techniques.

-You may also explore the installation of an automatic lubrication system based on the factors mentioned above.
-Using an automatic single-point lubricator gives you the precision you need to keep your bearings running smoothly.
+Consider installing an automatic lubrication system based on the factors above.
+Using an automatic single-point lubricator ensures the precision needed to keep bearings running smoothly.

-Lubricant consolidation is a consequence of the design and engineering stage.
-Having consolidated information regarding your lubricant provides a clearer picture of what products need to be purchased or which have lower purchasing costs.
-Thus, you are able to eliminate unnecessary or unused products from inventory and reduce the risk of lubricant cross-contamination.
+Lubricant consolidation is a natural outcome of the design and engineering stage.
+Consolidate information about your lubricants to get a clearer picture of which products to buy and which cost less.
+This allows you to eliminate unnecessary or unused products from inventory and reduce the risk of lubricant cross-contamination.

 4. Handling and Storage

-This is why a proper lube room, complete with dedicated receiving filtration, storage systems, filter carts, stored filtration, dispensing equipment, and a safe and hygienic environment for the lubricants to be stored, is so important.
+A proper lube room should include dedicated receiving filtration, storage systems, filter carts, dispensing equipment, and a clean, safe environment for lubricants.
+This setup ensures lubricants remain uncontaminated and accessible.

 Implementation Stage

-During this period, the team should be free of other responsibilities.
+Meanwhile, the team should focus solely on this task and avoid other responsibilities.
 They must concentrate on adjusting the equipment to achieve the Optimum State.
 If your team has any questions about designing or implementing a best-practice lubrication program, you can contact us here.